HadiHz88/LU-M1S1-Markdown-Summaries/README.md

 - Share additional notes and study tips
 - Improve organization and formatting

+If you have suggestions, notes, or found an issue, feel free to open an **Issue**.

 ---

 ## ⚠️ Disclaimer

-These summaries are student-created study materials and may not cover all course content exhaustively.
+These materials and summaries are student-maintained and may not cover all course content exhaustively.
 Always refer to official course materials, lecture notes, and textbooks.
 External resource links are for educational purposes and are subject to availability and updates by their respective providers.

 ---